 Ruby’s is also known for the Ronnie Roll.
 It’s basically a giant cinnamon roll.
 And yeah, we ordered one of those too.
 Of course, the typical American breakfast staples are available to order as well.

 We stayed at the Fairfield Inn & Suites in Decorah, where we could’ve enjoyed a complimentary breakfast each morning.
 But, with limited time in Decorah, we opted to have breakfast in town.

 On the second day of our trip to Decorah, we wandered into Restauration, the restaurant located in the historic Hotel Winneshiek.
 My friends enjoyed a mimosa with brunch.
 I stuck to black coffee.
 Our filling entrees were delicious.

-2021 UPDATE: Restauration has since closed, unfortunately.
+UPDATE: Restauration has since closed in 2021.

 By far, the most memorable meal in Decorah was on our first night.
 I was so glad to be tipped off that Luna Valley Farm serves wood-fire pizza on Friday nights.
 What a memorable meal, dining on pizza, lights strung up from a barn and the green farmland in view!

 The atmosphere at Luna Valley Farm is welcoming where you get to know the people sitting next to you.
 It was a rainy night, but under the tents, we dined and chatted happily.
 There was live music the night we were there.
 When the rain stopped, we walked just a short distance to look at pigs.

 If you couldn’t guess, yes, they grow and raise some of the food you’ll consume on pizza night.

 Some of the other restaurants we tried that I’d recommend: